Ashe-Oro-Accelerator/hedera-nft-utilities/README.md

 ### Output

-Method return number which is the estimated cost of creating a new NFT collection in dollars.
+Method return number which is the estimated cost of creating a new NFT collection in hbars.

 ## NFT SDK Mint Shared Metadata